Posted on

 Confirm the details and save them.

-Click on “start plan” to get ahead with your PayPal subscriptions.
+Click on “save plan” to get ahead with your PayPal subscriptions.

 PayPal Subscription Setup Step 8

-Once you have completed the above steps, you will start receiving automatic payments from within your PayPal account.
+Once you have completed the steps above, you will start receiving automatic payments from your PayPal account.

 PayPal recurring payments: Perks & bottlenecks

-Besides being one of the universally accepted platforms for online payments, PayPal has a lot to offer.
+Besides being one of the most widely accepted online payment platforms, PayPal offers a lot more.
 One of these is the ease of collecting recurring payments.

 Pros of PayPal subscriptions